 This understanding makes sense of all the Communion and Liberation expression of the topic.
 It also dovetails with what the church and C/L teaches about our desires.
 Desire is very close to what is meaningful.
 We desire things that our hearts see as potentially meaningful.
 This understanding also underscores the importance of experience, since we really need to experience things before we can truly say they are meaningful (or not).

 It has taken me 62 years to figure this out.
 I feel like I can now consider myself a mature fellow traveler of C/L (a flip comment of course).
-I also feel relaxed and happy as a result of this epiphany.
-And funny--that is charming-- that I had this epiphany on the Feast of the Epiphany.
+I also feel relaxed and happy as a result of this epiphany about meaning and purpose.
+And funny (charming that is) that I had this epiphany on the Feast of the Epiphany.

 I've understood for a while that I've always overthought things.
 And I do realize that some people might consider me an idiot--low emotional intelligence or something like that--for not previously understanding meaning and purpose.
 I realize that many people have got this figured out, at least intuitively, by age 8!
 I just wasn't built that way.